-- b.
+b.
 A second type of non-tenured appointment is that in which a faculty member is appointed on a full-time, year-to-year basis in the regular, special, extension, or librarian title series.
-In such an appointment, the faculty member does not have tenure but may be considered for tenure if recommended for such by the appropriate University administrators. - (ii) A tenured appointment is one in which a faculty member is on full-time continuous appointment.
+In such an appointment, the faculty member does not have tenure but may be considered for tenure if recommended for such by the appropriate University administrators.

+(ii) A tenured appointment is one in which a faculty member is on full-time continuous appointment.

 The term "joint appointment" shall apply in any case in which an individual holds two (2) or more intra-University faculty appointments.
 In such an instance, one of the appointments shall be designated as the primary appointment by the dean of the college if the individual's appointments are associated with educational units in the same college or by the Provost if the appointments are with educational units in different colleges.
-The constituent appointments relating to a joint appointment may be processed simultaneously or at different times; however, each appointment, reappointment or promotion, shall be processed independently and considered on its own merits.
+The constituent appointments relating to a joint appointment or promotion, shall be processed independently and considered on its own merits.
 An individual's academic rank, though usually the same, may differ in the constituent appointments.
-The possibility of tenure applies only to the primary appointment.
-In case of termination of the non-primary appointment(s) leaving only the primary appointment for a full-time faculty member, the individual's assignment associated with the primary appointment When an individual under consideration for appointment to an shall become full-time. administrative position is also to be considered for a faculty appointment, recommendations of committees on the two respective appoints shall be developed independently on their respective merits, in accordance with the respective established appointment procedures.
+The possibility of tenure applies only to the primary appointment for a full-time faculty member, the individual's assignment associated with the primary appointment to an administrative position is also to be considered for a faculty appointment, recommendations of committees on the two respective appoints shall be developed independently on their respective merits, in accordance with the respective established appointment procedures.

-- (iii) Post-retirement appointments are of two (2) types. - a.
-One type is that in which retired faculty members may be appointed to perform duties for which fee schedules have been established and approved by the Provost. - b.
+(iii) Post-retirement appointments are of two (2) types.

+a.
+One type is that in which retired faculty members may be appointed to perform duties for which fee schedules have been established and approved by the Provost.

+b.
 A second type of post-retirement appointment may be used in a very limited number of cases, when it is essential to a University program or office or when it is otherwise impossible practicably to fill a position with a fully qualified person.
 Such a part-time or full-time appointment is restricted to former employees who have elected to retire, requires specific prior approval by the Board of Trustees, and is made for a period not to exceed one (1) year.